michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 In any case, the poem is still awaiting editing, which is actually perfect, because I feel like my work here is done for now.

-I just need to republish this article, send the link to Rob, and then come back to what I was doing, before a sudden breeze of air would bring me here together with you.
+I just need two clicks to republish this article, send the link to Rob, and then come back to what I was doing, before a sudden breeze of air would bring me here together with you.

 BIRDS SURFING OCEAN WIND VIDEO